gt-28/atom/atom-config.md

 ***Spell checking should now work the way it is supposed to after restarting Atom***

 ## Packages

-***You will not be able to install packages or preform updates on the charter network, you'll have to connect to the guest wifi***

 ### Suggested Packages to install
 1. atom-beautify